-- Visit toilet display stores and sit on different styles to find the one that feels most comfortable.
+- Visit bathroom showrooms and sit on a variety of toilets to find the one that feels most comfortable.

 - Decide if you prefer a round or elongated design.

 - Look at the underside of the toilet and notice where dust might collect.
-Some styles have smooth sides without ledges that can collect dust.
+Some styles have smooth sides rather than dust-collecting ledges.

 - To create a modern, European look, consider a wall-mount toilet.

-- If you prefer not to go high-tech, at a minimum, choose a soft-close lid.
+- If you prefer not to go with a high-tech model, at a minimum, choose a soft-close lid.

-- If you have the space, you can place the toilet behind a pocket door or half-wall to provide extra privacy.
+- If you have the space, place the toilet behind a pocket door or half-wall to provide extra privacy.

 A welcome addition to any size bathroom is a heated, wall-mounted towel rack that will dry your towels quickly and prevent a musty odor.
 Many shapes and styles are available and most require a dedicated 220-volt outlet.
+Your licensed bathroom remodeling contractor or building contractor can install this for you.
 Research various brands and choose the best quality you can afford.

-- Pullout shelf or drawer for hair dryer (with a hole in the back for the cord and an electric outlet on the wall behind)
+- A pullout shelf or drawer for a hair dryer (with a hole in the back for the cord and an electric outlet on the wall behind)

 - Pullout or shelves and drawer for storing personal care products